DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

 \section{Methodology}

 In this section, we introduce our DL-DRL approach for solving the multi-UAV task scheduling problem.
-The DCF decomposes the original problem into task allocation and UAV route planning subproblems.
-For the task allocation subproblem, we construct the Markov decision process (MDP) firstly and then design the policy networks of the task allocation DRL model.
-For the UAV route planning subproblem, we use one of the state-of-the-art DRL models, AM \cite{koolATTENTIONLEARNSOLVE2019a}, to solve this subproblem.
-Furthermore, we propose a novel training strategy that consists of pre-training, intensive training, and alternate training processes for effective model training.
+For the task allocation subproblem in the upper level, we first cast it as an Markov decision process (MDP) and then design a policy network for the task allocation DRL model.
+For the UAV route planning subproblem in the lower level, we also design a policy network to construct the route that maximizes the number of tasks to be executed by the UAV given its maximum flight distance.
+Note that all the UAVs share the same route construction policy in our approach.
+Afterwards, we propose an interactive training strategy (ITS) that consists of pre-training, intensive training, and alternate training to achieve a balance between the performance and training efficiency.